AO-StreetArt/CLyman/docs/pages/config.rst

 Configuration
 =============

-Crazy Ivan can be configured from one or more sources:
+CLyman can be configured from one or more sources:

 * Environment Variables
 * Command Line Arguments